-- o The names, type, and semantics of the instrumentation variables are standardized. - o The instrumentation variables are described in a standard language. - o The signature of the CoAP request in the server is standardized. - o The format of the packet payload is standardized. - o The notification from server to client is standardized.
+- The names, type, and semantics of the instrumentation variables are standardized. - The instrumentation variables are described in a standard language. - The URI of the CoAP request is standardized. - The format of the packet payload is standardized. - The notification from server to client is standardized.